Updated February 2026

 4.5/5

 Long-running Florida buyer focused on distressed properties.
 Strong in Northeast Florida.
-Claims no fees or closings costs.
+Claims no agent commission or seller-paid closing costs.

 • ✓ Florida-focused operation